NPS: No puede ser

 It Can't Be!
 (No puede ser; stylized as NPS: ¡No puede ser!) is a Venezuelan teen comedy television series produced by Boomerang Latin America and Venevisión.
-It's a spin-off of Somos tú y yo.
-It's aimed at teen and youth audiences.
+It is a spin-off of Somos tú y yo.
+It is aimed at teen and youth audiences.
 It premiered on July 22, 2011.

 Sheryl Rubio, Hendrick Bages, Natalia Moretti, Corina Smith and Samantha Méndez are the leads.
 Rosangélica Piscitelli and Rosmeri Marval are the antagonists.

 Synopsis

 NPS: No puede ser is a spin-off that takes place a year and a half after Somos tú y yo.
 In ¡No Puede Ser! the two most beloved characters – and die-hard rivals – from the original series, Sheryl Sanchez and Rosmery Rivas, are thrown together in hilarious situations when they sign up to participate in a televised reality show, competing to win a huge recording contract... while fighting for the attention of the handsome Hendrick, an old schoolmate who is now one of the counselors at the summer camp where all the contestants must live together during the competition.